Karthikay2002/CrYnTr/README.md

 2. Easy On-boarding: Just a two-step process to enter the world of Cryptoverse!
 Cryptoworld is all about Privacy and Anonmity.

-3. News Updates:

-4. Risk Managment:
+3. Risk Managment:

-5. Mirror Investing
+4. Mirror Investing

-6. Dashboard Analytics:
+5. Dashboard Analytics:

 # TL;DR:
 Metaverse + Islands and characters to simulate your crypto portfolio + Immersive Experience via interacting with your investments while trading and holding your "assets".